billhennessy/blog-chunky/content/post/forbidden-secrets-of-coronavirus-data-manipulation.md

 Citing a single statistic, COVID-19 as a percentage of all weekly deaths, Temte explains that, in a bad flu year, flu and pneumonia account for 10 percent of deaths in a given week.
 But in the week of April 11, 2020, COVID-19 accounted for 23.5 percent of all deaths.
 "I've never seen anything like this," he says.

-While Temte could be right, he seems to be suffering from "what you see is all there is," as Danial Kahneman calls it.
+While Temte could be right, he seems to be suffering from "what you see is all there is," or WYSIATI, as Danial Kahneman calls it.
+From *Thinking, Fast and Slow*, an explanation of WYSIATI:

+> An essential design feature of the associative machine is that it represents only activated ideas.
+Information that is not retrieved (even unconsciously) from memory might as well not exist.

 Temte leaves off an important number: the numerator.
 If the overall number of deaths is down, and entire categories of deaths (like industrial accidents and car crashes) are down compared to similar periods in prior years, each death's cause will have an outsized effect on categorization.
 I'll show you how this works in a simple table:

 | Year | Cause of Death | Number of Deaths | % |
 | --- | --- | --- | ---: | ---: |